manikyaswathi/harp/examples/01-eulers_number/README.md

 **Before executing the harp, make sure to modify the absolute-paths in 'pipeline_config.json' file to the target application folder i.e. this example folder.**

 3. The framework performs the following operations
-  a.
-Generates training data with three different configurations (scaled-down, full-scale and test-data), copies it to the pipeline/applications/<application-name>/train folder for furher processing
+   - Generates training data with three different configurations (scaled-down, full-scale and test-data), copies it to the pipeline/applications/<application-name>/train folder for furher processing
-  b.
-It pre-porcesses the data and transforms the training data using princple component analysis, upsamples full-scale executions to match scaled-down training samples and trains and stores the regression models with different configurations
+   - It pre-porcesses the data and transforms the training data using princple component analysis, upsamples full-scale executions to match scaled-down training samples and trains and stores the regression models with different configurations
-  c.
-The regression model with better predictions (lower no. of under-predictions and lwer MAPE of over-estimations) suitable for euler training data is slected, and is used to predict the walltime estimations for thr test-data configurations.
+   - The regression model with better predictions (lower no. of under-predictions and lwer MAPE of over-estimations) suitable for euler training data is slected, and is used to predict the walltime estimations for thr test-data configurations.
 The results of the frameowrk are stores in predictions.csv in the target application folder.